Blerina2/php-kontaktbuch/README.md

  in this PHP tutorial I learn all the basics to write my own programs with PHP.

- This code was written from a YouTube tutorial video for pratice in PHP
+ This code was written from a YouTube tutorial video for practice in PHP

 All rights go to: Programmieren lernen on youtube